krahets/hello-algo/en/docs/chapter_sorting/quick_sort.md

 ## 11.5.5 &nbsp; Recursive Depth Optimization

-**For certain inputs, quick sort may occupy more space**.
-Taking a completely ordered input array as an example, let the length of the sub-array in recursion be $m$.
-Each round of sentinel partitioning will produce a left sub-array of length $0$ and a right sub-array of length $m - 1$, which means that the problem scale reduced per recursive call is very small (only one element is reduced), and the height of the recursion tree will reach $n - 1$, at which point $O(n)$ size of stack frame space is required.
+**Quick sort may also use more space for certain inputs**.
+Consider a fully sorted input array.
+Let the length of the current sub-array in the recursion be $m$.
+Each round of sentinel partitioning produces a left sub-array of length $0$ and a right sub-array of length $m - 1$, which means each recursive call reduces the problem size by only one element.
+The recursion tree can therefore reach a height of $n - 1$, requiring $O(n)$ stack-frame space.

-To prevent the accumulation of stack frame space, we can compare the lengths of the two sub-arrays after each round of sentinel sorting is complete, **and only recurse on the shorter sub-array**.
-Since the length of the shorter sub-array will not exceed $n / 2$, this method can ensure that the recursion depth does not exceed $\log n$, thus optimizing the worst-case space complexity to $O(\log n)$.
-The code is as follows:
+To prevent stack frames from accumulating, we can compare the lengths of the two sub-arrays after each round of sentinel partitioning, **and recurse only on the shorter one**.
+Because the shorter sub-array has length at most $n / 2$, this method ensures that the recursion depth does not exceed $\log n$, reducing the worst-case space complexity to $O(\log n)$.
+The code is shown below:

 === "Python"